MAT-49: Overview

 The MAT-49 had a short, retractable wire stock, which when extended gave the weapon a length of 720 mm, and the magazine well and magazine could be folded forward parallel to the barrel for parachute jump or with a 45° angle hence allowing a safe carry until the magazine well is brought back to vertical position before opening fire.
 Barrel length is 230 mm, with the MAT-49/54 manufactured with extended barrels and non-retractable wooden stocks.
 As issued, the MAT-49 fires a 9×19mm Parabellum cartridge, using a single-column 20-round magazine for desert use or 32-round similar to the Sten magazine.

-The MAT-49 is blowback-operated and box magazine-fed, with a rate of fire of 600 rounds per minute on full auto.
-The MAT 49/54, a modified MAT-49s manufactured for police forces, had two triggers, allowing use of full-auto fire or single shots, but most were manufactured as full-auto only.
+The MAT-49 is blowback-operated and box magazine-fed, with a cyclic rate of fire of 600 rounds per minute.
+Some of the MAT 49/54s, modified MAT-49s manufactured for police forces, had two triggers, allowing use of full-auto fire or single shots, but most were manufactured as full-auto only.
 Minus magazine, the MAT-49 weighs about 3.5 kg, which is heavy for a submachine gun.
 The weapon incorporates a grip safety which is located on the backside of the pistol grip.
-The rear sights are flip-up and "L"-shaped, and marked for a range of 50 and 100 m.
+The rear sights are flip-up and L-shaped, and marked for a range of 50 and 100 m.
 Production ceased before the introduction of the FAMAS assault rifle in 1979.